-Fair value adjustments to contingent purchase price consideration of \$5,670, \$1,100 and \$200 were recorded for the years ended December 31, 2021, 2020 and 2019, respectively, and are included in general and administrative expenses in the Consolidated Statement of Operations for the years then ended.
-SAMG LLC has a liability of \$16,300 and \$15,100 as of December 31, 2021 and 2020, respectively, for contingent consideration related to earnout payments to be made in conjunction with the Cortina Acquisition, which is included in accounts payable and accrued expenses in the Consolidated Statements of Financial Condition.
+Fair value adjustments to contingent purchase price consideration of (\$11,780), \$5,670 and \$1,100 were recorded for the years ended December 31, 2022, 2021 and 2020, respectively, and are included in general and administrative expenses in the Consolidated Statement of Operations for the years then ended.
+SAMG LLC has a liability of \$2 and \$17,400 as of December 31, 2022 and 2021, respectively, for contingent consideration related to earnout payments to be made in conjunction with the Cortina Acquisition, which is included in accounts payable and accrued expenses in the Consolidated Statements of Financial Condition.

 In connection with their receipt of the equity consideration, the Principals of Cortina became subject to the rights and obligations set forth in the limited partnership agreement of SLP and are entitled to distributions consistent with SLP's distribution policy.
-In addition, the Principals of Cortina became parties to the Exchange Agreement, which governs the exchange of Class B Units for Class A common stock of the Company, the Resale and Registration Rights Agreement, which provides the Principals of Cortina with liquidity with respect to shares of Class A common stock of the Company received in exchange for Class B Units, and the TRA of the Company, which entitles the Principals of Cortina to share in a portion of the tax benefit received by the Company upon the exchange of Class B Units for Class A common stock of the Company upon the exchange of Class B Units for Class A common stock of the Company upon the exchange of Class B Units for Class A common stock of the Company upon the exchange of Class B Units for Class A common stock of the Company upon the exchange of Class B Units for Class A common stock of the Company upon the exchange of Class B Units for Class A common stock of the Company.
+In addition, the Principals of Cortina became parties to the Exchange Agreement, which governs the exchange of Class B Units for Class A common stock of the Company, the Resale and Registration Rights Agreement, which provides the Principals of Cortina with liquidity with respect to shares of Class A common stock of the Company received in exchange for Class B Units, and the TRA of the Company, which entitles the Principals of Cortina to share in a portion of the tax benefit received by the Company upon the exchange of Class B Units for Class A common stock of the Company.